Thirsty For Revenge? Karma Will Get Your Ex. It ALWAYS Does!

 How does karma work?

+People who are hurt by the dumper they trusted often demand immediate punishment.
+They want karma to strike their ex the very moment they feel the pain.
 If it were possible, dumpees would immediately pick up the phone and call the God of punishments to make misery rain down on their ex.

 He says, “Every time a person does something dishonest, he is in effect tossing a boomerang.
 How far out it will travel, no one knows.
 How great or how small a circle it will traverse, only time will tell.
 But it will, eventually it must, finally come swift and unseen around behind that person and deliver its never-failing and painful blow to the back of his neck.”